Roppongi-itchōme Station: Lines

-Roppongi-itchome Station is served by the Namboku Line which goes from Meguro to Akabane Iwabuchi, and is numbered "N-05".
-Through services operate to and from Urawa-Misono on the Saitama Rapid Railway Line to the north and Hiyoshi on the Tokyu Meguro Line to the south.
+Roppongi-itchome Station is served by the Namboku Line, and is numbered "N-05".
+It is 4.8 km from the southern terminus of the line at Meguro.
+Through services operate to and from Urawa-Misono on the Saitama Rapid Railway Line to the north and Hiyoshi on the Meguro Line to the south.
+It is also relatively close to Roppongi Station on the Tokyo Metro Hibiya Line and Toei Ōedo Line (located 800 meters to the southwest), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 Station layout

 The station concourse and ticket machines are located on the second basement ("B2F") level.
 The station has one island platform located on the 4th basement ("B4F") level, serving two tracks.
 It also has 3 exits that lead to different places.

 Platforms

 History

 Roppongi-itchome Station opened on 26 September 2000 on the Namboku line.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In 2019, the station was used by an average of 88,958 passengers daily.

 Surrounding area

 The main station exit is connected directly to basement levels of the Izumi Garden Tower building.